- How can I use WindStax?

 - – WindStax can be used for net metering.
 However, net metering is a complex and expensive undertaking regardless of your source of alternative energy.
 Each state and utility has different rules, regulations, and limitations on net metering.

-- - The WindStax approach to interconnect is different.
-In effect, our customers use the utility as a backup to their green energy system.
-Your wind power system can act as the primary source of electricity.
-If consumption exceeds the battery capacity and the ability for the wind and solar to keep up with demand, our smart control systems switch back to grid power.
-The house power takes over while the batteries recharge.
-Once they are charged, the control switches back to green energy.
-That way, you are consuming 100% of the green energy your are capturing.
-It’s an elegant solution to the messiness of net metering.
+- – The WindStax approach to interconnect is different.
+We pioneered nano grids.
+In effect, our customers produce and store their own electricity and use the utility as a backup to green energy.
+Your wind power system functions as the primary source of electricity.
+If consumption exceeds the battery capacity and the ability for the wind to keep up with demand, our smart control system switches back to grid power.
+The utility takes over while the batteries recharge.
+Once they are charged, the system switches back to green energy.
+In that way, you are consuming 100% of the green energy your are capturing.
+It’s an elegant alternative to the messiness of net metering.

-- - If you are interested in becoming a utility company and have the land, resources, and electricity demand to do so, see the following FAQ.
+- – If you are interested in net metering all of our units can net meter in lieu of battery storage.
+If you have the land, resources, and electricity demand to take net metering to a higher level of generation, see the following FAQ.

 3. Can WindStax be used for a wind farm?